July 29, 2025

 But let's be real, no club is perfect.
 Here are some potential downsides:

 Strong Lofts: Some purists might scoff at the jacked-up lofts.
+Your 7 iron now goes the distance your old 6 iron used to.

 Too Much Tech?: If you're a traditionalist, all this AI and tungsten talk might make your head spin.

 Adjustment Period: With the strong lofts, you might need to recalibrate your distances.
+Expect some improvement time.

 Potential for Overthinking: With all these features, you might start blaming the clubs instead of your swing.
 (Not that I've ever done that... cough)